+Site Name: Hamilton Elementary

-Sit e Name: The school site council (SSC) recommends this school plan and Proposed Expenditure(s) to the district governing board for approval and assures the board of the following: 1.
-The SSC is correctly constituted and was formed in accordance with district governing board policy and state law.
-2. The SSC reviewed its responsibilities under state law and district governing board policies, including those board policies relating to material changes in the School Plan for Student Achievement (SPSA) requiring board approval.
-3. The SSC sought and considered all recommendations from the following groups or committees before adopting this plan: English Learner Advisory Committee 4.
-The SSC reviewed the content requirements for school plans of programs included in this SPSA and believes all such content requirements have been met, including those found in district governing board policies and in the local educational agency plan.
-5. This SPSA is based on a thorough analysis of student academic performance.
+The school site council (SSC) recommends this school plan and Proposed Expenditure(s) to the district governing board for approval and assures the board of the following:

+- 1. The SSC is correctly constituted and was formed in accordance with district governing board policy and state law. - 2.
+The SSC reviewed its responsibilities under state law and district governing board policies, including those board policies relating to material changes in the School Plan for Student Achievement (SPSA) requiring board approval. - 3.
+The SSC sought and considered all recommendations from the following groups or committees before adopting this plan:

+English Learner Advisory Committee

+- 4. The SSC reviewed the content requirements for school plans of programs included in this SPSA and believes all such content requirements have been met, including those found in district governing board policies and in the local educational agency plan. - 5.
+This SPSA is based on a thorough analysis of student academic performance.
 The actions proposed herein form a sound, comprehensive, coordinated plan to reach stated school goals to improve student academic performance.

+(Optional)

-Th is SPSA was adopted by the SSC at a public meeting on (Optional) Other committees included in the Comprehensive Needs Assessment and SPSA review include: Committee Date of Meeting Committee Date of Meeting Att Committee Date of Meeting ested: / Wandhu
+Other committees included in the Comprehensive Needs Assessment and SPSA review include:

+Leadership/"A-Team" Meeting

+Committee

+Committee

+Committee

+Date of Meeting

+Date of Meeting

+Date of Meeting

+Attested:

+Navdeep Sandhu

+Typed Named of School Principal